SimonCropp/XunitContext/readme.md

 ## XunitContextBase

 `XunitContextBase` is an abstract base class for tests.
-It exposes logging methods for use from unit tests, and handle the flushing of longs in its `Dispose` method. `XunitContextBase` is actually a thin wrapper over `XunitContext`. `XunitContext`s `Write*` methods can also be use inside a test inheriting from `XunitContextBase`.
+It exposes logging methods for use from unit tests, and handle the flushing of logs in its `Dispose` method. `XunitContextBase` is actually a thin wrapper over `XunitContext`. `XunitContext`s `Write*` methods can also be use inside a test inheriting from `XunitContextBase`.

 <!-- snippet: TestBaseSample.cs -->
 <a id='snippet-TestBaseSample.cs'/></a>